4 Serious Health Problems Resulting From Uncontrolled High Blood Pressure

 It Increases Your Chances Of Having A Heart Attack Or A Stroke

 High blood pressure destroys the artery walls.
 As a result, they are more susceptible to producing plaque deposits that harden, restrict, or clog your arteries.
 These deposits might potentially cause blood clots.
 Blood clots can travel through your system and obstruct blood flow to your heart or brain, causing a heart attack or stroke.
-Also Read - World Alzheimer's Day: Tips Caregivers Should Note While Taking Care Of Patients
+Also Read - How the Right Breakfast After 40 Can Help Prevent Diabetes, Heart Disease and Muscle Loss

 It Can Cause Damage To Your Eyes And Impair Eyesight